SomeOddCodeGuy/WilmerAI/README.md

 Within the Public/Configs you will find a series of folders containing json files.
 The two that you are most interested in are the `Endpoints` folder and the `Users` folder.

-**NOTE:** The Factual workflow nodes of the `assistant-singlemode`, `assistant-multi-model` and `group-chat-example` users will attempt to utilize the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) project to pull full wikipedia articles to RAG against.
+**NOTE:** The Factual workflow nodes of the `assistant-single-model`, `assistant-multi-model` and `group-chat-example` users will attempt to utilize the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) project to pull full wikipedia articles to RAG against.
 If you don't have this API, the workflow should not have any issues, but I personally use this API to help improve the factual responses I get.
-You can specify the IP address to your API in the user json if your choice.
+You can specify the IP address to your API in the user json of your choice.

 First, choose which template user you'd like to use:

 * **assistant-single-model**: This template is for a single small model being used on all nodes.
-The endpoint used here is
-  `SmallModelEndpoint`.
 This also has routes for many different category types and uses appropriate presets for each node.
 If you're wondering why there are routes for different categories when there is only 1 model: it's so that you can give each category their own presets, and also so that you can make custom workflows for them.
 Maybe you want the coder to do multiple iterations to check itself, or the reasoning to think through things in multiple steps.

-* **assistant-multi-model**: This template is for using many models in tandem: Looking at the endpoints for this user, you can see that every category has its own endpoint.
-There is absolutely nothing stopping you from re-using the same api for multiple of them.
-For example, you might use Llama 3.1 70b for Coding, math, and reasoning, and Command-R 35b 08-2024 for categorization, conversation, and factual.
+* **assistant-multi-model**: This template is for using many models in tandem.
+Looking at the endpoints for this user, you can see that every category has its own endpoint.
+There is absolutely nothing stopping you from re-using the same API for multiple categories.
+For example, you might use Llama 3.1 70b for coding, math, and reasoning, and Command-R 35b 08-2024 for categorization, conversation, and factual.
 Don't feel like you NEED 10 different models.
   This is simply to allow you to bring that many if you want.
 This user uses appropriate presets for each node in the workflows.